Skip to main content

 • Buttons - These are the main input devices for the user.
 Each button corresponds to a specific action or stimulus.
 The system detects button presses and checks whether the response is correct and within the allowed time

-• Buzzer - This component generates audio stimuli.
+• Active Buzzer - This component generates audio stimuli.
 When a sound is played, the user must respond by rotating the potentiometer

 • Potentiometer - This component is used to detect user input.
 In response to certain stimuli (sound), the user must rotate the potentiometer.
 The STM32 reads its value and determines whether the action was performed correctly